Explore your data on the Campaigns tab

 Here's an overview of what you'll find on each subtab:

-The Campaigns subtab is a great starting point for analysing the performance of your campaigns.
-Like most of the subtabs, you can customise the way that your data is displayed.
-This means that you can add columns to the table to display the data that's most useful to you.
-You might want to start with clicks, impressions and CTR to compare the success of each of your campaigns.
+The Campaigns subtab is a great starting point for analyzing the performance of your campaigns.
+Like most of the subtabs, you can customize the way your data is displayed.
+This means you can add columns to the table to display the data that's most useful to you.
+You might want to start with clicks, impressions, and CTR to compare the success of each of your campaigns.
 If you want more specific information, you can click individual campaigns for more details.Try it now

 The Keywords subtab is a one-stop keyword management shop.
-You can see keywords that you've selected for all of your campaigns, or just those for a single ad group.
-You can also get performance and quality information about your keywords that can help you decide whether to create more keywords, or edit, pause or remove the ones that you've already created.Try it now
+Here you can see keywords that you've selected for all of your campaigns, or just those for a single ad group.
+You can also get performance and quality information about your keywords that can help you decide whether to create more keywords, or edit, pause, or remove the ones you've already created.Try it now

 6. Ad extensions

-Ad extensions help people easily find out more about your business and its offerings by providing additional information such as an address and phone number, more page links and product images.
-If you've opted to use ad extensions to maximise the impact of your campaign, the Ad extensions subtab is where you can track their effectiveness.Try it now
+Ad extensions help people easily find out more about your business and its offerings by providing additional information such as an address and phone number, more page links, and product images.
+If you've opted to use ad extensions to maximize the impact of your campaign, the Ad extensions subtab is where you can track their effectiveness.Try it now

 8. Display Network

 The Display Network subtab is where you can manage your display campaigns and see performance data about your ads on the Display Network.
-Manage your display campaigns by adding or editing targeting methods like keywords, placements, topics, interests and remarketing lists, gender and age.
-See detailed information about how your ad groups perform, use data to optimise, manage bids and remove low-performing targeting methods.
-You can view your targeting methods within a single campaign or across all campaigns that target the "Display Network only" or "Search Network with Display Select".Try it now
+Manage your display campaigns by adding or editing targeting methods like keywords, placements, topics, interests and remarketing lists, gender, and age.
+See detailed information about how your ad groups perform, use data to optimize, manage bids, and remove low performing targeting methods.
+You can view your targeting methods within a single campaign or across all campaigns that target the "Display Network only" or "Search Network with Display Select."Try it now